Ex10si0n/dungeon-roguelike/Report.md

 ### Improvements

-After recognizing two design issues.
 This project should be improved in several aspects.

 #### Code refactor